Let’s take the mystery out of auto loans

 For many people, their first lending experience is when purchasing a car.
 Since few young people have cash on hand for a purchase so large, an auto loan is a way to establish credit while fitting vehicle ownership into the monthly budget.
-But, the basic consumer lending process can seem mysterious and daunting.
-Let us take some of the mystery away by walking you through the process and offering some tips.
+To complicate matters further for first time borrowers, vehicle prices and interest rates are higher than just a few years ago.
+It’s more important than ever to compare financing options carefully and make the right choice for your situation.

 The down payment

-The first thing to help ensure the best car buying experience is to plan well in advance, so you can save for a down payment.
-Typically when seeking a loan, it’s nice to have a 10-20% down payment.
-Many lenders require it.
-This can make a significant difference in your monthly payment.
+If you’re planning well in advance, you’ll have a down payment saved up before stepping on the car lot.
+Typically, when seeking a loan, it helps to have a 10-20% down payment.
+Many lenders require it, and it can make a significant difference in your monthly payment.
 Saving funds for a car takes discipline, but there are some ways to make it easier.
 Start by setting up an automatic savings plan, so each month a predetermined amount will be transferred into your savings account.
 Having a savings plan in place makes fitting that loan repayment into the budget easier, too.

 About loan term length

 Once you’ve saved for a down payment and established how you will fit a car payment into your budget, it’s important to learn about auto loan term lengths.
 While car loans used to be paid out in either three or five year terms, the vehicle market and financial environment has changed over the last few years.
-At The Bank of Missouri (TBOM), we offer different term options based on the age of the vehicle and its mileage.
+At The Bank of Missouri, we offer different term options based on the age of the vehicle and its mileage.
 The older the vehicle, the shorter the term.
 This helps the borrower pay down the vehicle as it depreciates.
-It will also help protect the borrower from owing more than it is worth when it comes time to trade it in.
+It will also help protect the borrower from owing more than it is worth when it comes time to trade in the vehicle.

 While a longer term can be easier on the monthly budget, keep in mind that it’s possible you may need to keep the car for at least the length of your loan term.
 You may love the car now, but before taking out a loan for six years, consider if you will still love the car that far into the future.
 The risk with a longer term is the value of the car might depreciate more quickly than the balance on the loan is paid off, potentially eliminating any equity or even resulting in owing more than the vehicle is worth.
 This may not be an issue if you keep the car until the loan is paid in full, but if you decide to trade early it could make getting into a different vehicle more challenging.
 To help avoid this, research how well your intended vehicle holds its value.